-These observations, combined with numerical models such as volatile transport models \citep[e.g.,][]{Hansen1996,Young2012,Young2013,Bertrand2016,Bertrand2018,Bertrand2019}, or Global Climate Models \citep[GCMs; e.g.,][]{Zalucha2013,Toigo2015,Forget2017} show that the dynamics of these ice deposits are driven by latitude, elevation, seasonal evolution, and long-term orbital cycles \citep[see a review in][]{Moore2021,Young2021}.
-For example, \cite{Bertrand2016} and \cite{Bertrand2018} showed that the accumulation of N$_2$ ice occurs within Sputnik Planitia as a result of the lower elevation in the basin, leading to a stronger thermal infrared cooling balanced by a stronger condensation temperature of N$_2$, leading to a higher condensation rate than at any other location. \cite{Bertrand2019} showed that the orbital configurations of Pluto in the last Earth million years would have led to a net accumulation of CH$_4$-rich deposits in the equatorial regions of Pluto, and seasonal accumulation elsewhere.
-The persistent absence of perennial ice in Cthulhu's equatorial region may stem from its exceptionally low albedo compared to the rest of Pluto's surface , which enhances solar heating of the high-inertia water-ice substrate.
-This stored heat is then released during colder seasons, keeping surface temperatures higher than elsewhere and thereby inhibiting CH$_4$ frost accumulation \citep{Earle2018alb}.
-In contrast, the high albedo of the seasonal CH$_4$ deposits at mid- and high latitudes favors surface cooling in winter, promoting N$_2$ condensation and contributing to the formation of N$_2$-rich terrains at these latitudes \citep{Earle2018alb,Bertrand2019}.
-Note that while these models successfully capture the first-order mechanisms controlling the large-scale ice distribution observed by New Horizons, accurately quantifying the amounts and rates of sublimation or condensation remains challenging because key surface and thermal parameters (e.g., CH$_4$ ice albedo, water-ice thermal inertia) are only loosely constrained by the available observations \citep{Young2021}.
+These observations, combined with numerical models such as volatile transport models \citep[e.g.,][]{Hansen1996,Young2012,Young2013,Bertrand2016,Bertrand2018,Bertrand2019}, or global climate models \citep[GCMs; e.g.,][]{Zalucha2013,Toigo2015,Forget2017}, show that the dynamics of these ice deposits are driven by latitude, elevation, seasonal evolution, and long-term orbital cycles \citep[see a review in][]{Moore2021,Young2021}.
+For example, \cite{Bertrand2016} and \cite{Bertrand2018} showed that the accumulation of N$_2$ ice occurs within Sputnik Planitia as a result of the lower elevation in the basin, which leads to a stronger thermal infrared cooling that is balanced by a higher condensation temperature of N$_2$.
+This in turn leads to a higher condensation rate than in any other location. \cite{Bertrand2019} showed that the orbital configurations of Pluto in the past Earth million years would have led to a net accumulation of CH$_4$-rich deposits in the equatorial regions of Pluto, and to seasonal accumulation elsewhere.
+The persistent absence of perennial ice in the equatorial region of Cthulhu may stem from its albedo, which is exceptionally low compared to the rest of the Pluto surface.
+This enhances solar heating of the high-inertia water-ice substrate.
+This stored heat is then released during colder seasons and keeps surface temperatures higher than elsewhere, which in turn inhibits CH$_4$ frost accumulation \citep{Earle2018alb}.
+In contrast, the high albedo of the seasonal CH$_4$ deposits at medium and high latitudes favors surface cooling in winter, promoting N$_2$ condensation and contributing to the formation of N$_2$-rich terrains at these latitudes \citep{Earle2018alb,Bertrand2019}.
+While these models successfully capture the first-order mechanisms controlling the large-scale ice distribution observed by New Horizons, it remains challenging to accurately quantify the amount of and sublimation rate or condensation because key surface and thermal parameters (e.g., the CH$_4$ ice albedo or the water-ice thermal inertia) are only loosely constrained by the available observations \citep{Young2021}.